Running TexturePacker from Commandline

 TexturePacker configuration.tps --sheet mysheet.png --data mysheet.json sprites

-Updating TexturePacker project files (.tps) files from command line
+Updating TexturePacker project files (.tps) from command line

 E.g. for updating the paddings in your project.tps: